J M William Turner Biography | Oil Paintings

-In April 2006, Christie's New York auctioned Giudecca, La Donna Della Salute and San Giorgio, a view of Venice for US$35.8 million by Las Vegas casino magnate Stephen Wynn.
-In July 2010, the J. Paul Getty Museum purchased Turner's final painting of Rome completed in 1839, Modern Rome – Campo Vaccino, at a Sotheby's auction in London for $44.9 million.
+In 2006, Giudecca, La Donna Della Salute and San Giorgio, a view of Venice was auctioned for US$35.8 million by Las Vegas casino magnate Stephen Wynn.
+In 2010, the J. Paul Getty Museum purchased Turner's final painting of Rome completed in 1839, Modern Rome – Campo Vaccino, at an auction in London for $44.9 million.

 The artist's photo at the top left is from a daguerreotype by J E Mayall taken in 1849, 2 years before Turner's death.

 Look at our THEN & NOW section.
 See the actual present-day locations where famous artists such as J.M.W.
 Turner painted their famous museum oil paintings.
 We travel the world, tracked down the locations where the artist set up their easel and photographed it, as it appears today, with side by side comparisons between the original oil paintings and present-day location.